THE REGIONAL

 Fees for Counselor-in-Training Program

-* A Regional YMCA Family Member is defined a 2 adults & children thru 21 years of age living in the same household.
+• A Regional YMCA Family Member is defined a 2 adults & children thru 21 years of age living in the same household.
 Or single parent and children thru 21 years of age living in the same household.
 If you would like to become a Family Member please visit https://regionalymca.org/join-2/ .
-Family Membership must be maintained through the end of August.

 Requirements for Counselor-In-Training Program